 just singing glorious praises to the Creator at the tops of their voices.

 Now Tony understood why the music he had heard earlier seemed to

 be coming from all around him--it was!
 Each and

 every person was joyful and obviously completely, spiritually

 fulfilled.
-As if everything they ever wanted or needed was suddenly
+As if everything their soul ever wanted or needed was suddenly

 provided for them.
 As if every joy that a human was capable of

 experiencing, was suddenly made an actual part of their being.

 "What are all of these people doing that's bringing them